marrln/Radial-Basis-Function-Based-Kolmogorov-Arnold-Networks/README.md

 ### Training a KAN Model

 See the `MNIST/mnist_kan_training.ipynb` notebook for a complete training pipeline on the MNIST dataset.
+See the `HAM10000/HAM10000_kan_training.ipynb` notebook for a complete training pipeline on the HAM10000 dataset.

 ### Quantizing a KAN Model

+See the 'MNIST/mnist_kan_quant.ipynb' notebook for quantization examples on MNIST.
-See the `quantization/fx_quant.ipynb` notebook for quantization examples.
+See the 'HAM10000/HAM10000_kan_quant.ipynb' notebook for quantization examples on HAM10000.

 ## HAM10000 Dataset